ksnambiar/Tincture-Dec/README.md

 5. peer broadcast
 6. handlers to filter changes to chain
 7. handlers to handle incoming transaction(blockchain side)
-8. proof of authority (works just like the democratic voting system)
+8. proof of equality (works just like the democratic voting system)

 # To run it-